Steve Gutow: Faith-Based and Neighborhood Partnerships

 In 2015, Rabbi Gutow was appointed to the President’s Council on Faith-Based and Neighborhood Partnerships, and was accepted as a New York member of the Council on Foreign Relations.

 In appointing Rabbi Gutow to the President's Advisory Council on Faith-Based and Neighborhood Partnerships, President Obama brought together leaders and experts in fields related to the work of faith-based and neighborhood organizations in order to make recommendations to his administration on how to improve the partnerships it formed to serve people in need.
 The council was charged with identifying best practices and successful modes of delivering social services, evaluating the need for improvements in the implementation and coordination of public policies relating to faith-based and neighborhood organizations, and making recommendations to the president and the administration on changes in policies, programs, and practices.

 After conducting its research, reviews, and deliberation, the council submitted written reports of its recommendations.
 The charge for the council focused on steps the government should take to reduce poverty and inequality and create opportunity for all, including changes in policies, programs, and practices that affected the delivery of services by faith-based and community organizations and the needs of low-income and other underserved persons.

 In 2020, Rabbi Gutow appeared in conversation with Rabbi Dr. Rachel Sabath Beit-Halachmi and the late Dan Cedarbaum on whether “Jewish Life [Is] Meaningless Without Jewish Law.”

 Recognition

 In 2001, Gutow was awarded both the Reconstructionist Student Association Prize for Social Action within the Reconstructionist Rabbinical College, and the Rabbi Devora Bartnoff Memorial Prize for Spiritually Motivated Social Action.

 Gutow has been repeatedly recognized as one of the nation’s most influential rabbis by Newsweek/Daily Beast, in 2009, 2010, and 2012.
 He has also been recognized as one of the nation’s most notable Jewish leaders by the Forward in 2007.

-Rabbi Gutow gave greetings from the Jewish Community at the National Cathedral in Washington D.C. at the November 1, 2015 ceremony to transfer the leadership of the Epsicopal Church in the United States from Presiding Bishop Katherine Jefferts-Schori to Presiding Bishop Michael Curry.
+Rabbi Gutow gave greetings from the Jewish Community at the National Cathedral in Washington D.C. at the November 1, 2015 ceremony to transfer the leadership of the Episcopal Church in the United States from Presiding Bishop Katherine Jefferts-Schori to Presiding Bishop Michael Curry.

 In May 2016, Gutow gave the commencement address at Gratz College, where he was awarded an honorary doctorate of communal affairs.